Just transition: Paris Agreement

 The Paris Agreement represents 194 countries (as of 2022) commitment to a global framework to prevent the global temperature from exceeding 1.5 degrees Celsius.
 In the transitional state to a net-zero future, the United Nations Development Programme (UNDP) recommends countries use this opportunity to mitigate social inequality and civil unrest through a just transition.

 The United Nations Development Programme establishes five ways a just transition can support the Paris Agreement: Including the public in decision-making processes, supporting a green jobs revolution, creating a resilient net-zero economy, developing local solutions, and concentrating efforts and manpower.
 The Paris Agreement focuses on a justice dimension to climate action within countries rather than on justice between nations.'

+Nationally Determined Contributions

+Under the Paris Agreement, each country commits to a mechanism for implementing reductions in emissions, and other actions under the UNFCCC, called Nationally determined contribution.
+A review of NDCs by the World Resource Institute in April 2025 found that the number of NDCs with the "just transition" commitment increased from 1 in 2015 (South Africa) to 66 in April 2025.
+For example, in the Nationally Determined Contribution for Chile, the "social" pillar of action includes multiple elements of a just transition, including a focus on minimizing impact of the economic changes on marginalized groups, including a governance mechanism that includes trade unions and community members alongside government and companies.

 European Union mechanism

 In Europe, advocates for a just transition want to unite social and climate justice, for example, for coal workers in coal-dependent developing regions who lack employment opportunities beyond coal.
 In the European Union, the concerns facing workers in fossil fuel industries are addressed by the Just Transition mechanism in the European Green Deal.
 The funding and mechanism helps fossil fuel-dependent regions within the European Union to transition to a greener economy.

 A just transition from coal is supported by the European Bank for Reconstruction and Development.